microsounds/atelier/readme.md

 * Termux terminal emulator and Linux environment for Android
 	* _Non-standard *NIX environment, currently only supports a subset of available features._

+## On declarative OSes
+While it might be easy to draw parallels to my setup and _NixOS_, my system completely avoids the horrors of _"containerization"_ and the innumerable drawbacks to adopting declarative functional OSes like _NixOS_ and _GNU Guix_.

+They're in my shortlist of [timesink software ecosystems](https://news.ycombinator.com/item?id=36262356) that I don't want anything to do with, along with the Rust programming language, equally cult-like in their usage and online communities, all of of which require significant changes to your toolchain and computing lifestyle, requiring you to adapt to their limitations when it really should be the other way around.

 # Usage notes
 ## Using `git meta`
 For local-scope changes, files in `$HOME` are versioned and mangled in place using Git.